YongoDavid/Demo-repo/README.md

 i have been able too create the list of the properties using javacript now i am going to spend soometime looking at postman just to grasp the basics before the end of tthe year and mysql

+i left all my projects soo far and went to play around with postman and get used to its interface